The binary_c stellar-population-nucleosynthesis framework

 The results of the evolution are stored in the $population object, which can be used or saved for later statistical analysis (e.g. with R).

-Binary_grid works seamlessly with the HTCondor distributed computing platform.
+Binary_grid2 works seamlessly with the HTCondor or Slurm distributed computing platform.
 You can then run your stellar populations on many CPU cores rather than just your local PC.
 You just need to set one variable and a few options to make this work completely transparently.

 You can try binary_c online right now!

 All users, if they make changes that are useful for the community at large, are expected to share these with the main code base.
 This is a condition of the licence agreement.
-This is done by using standard SVN merge techniques together with code review as best practice.
-Documentation is included as standard and is kept up to date.
+This is done by using the usual version control branch/merge process.
+Documentation is included as standard and is kept up to date as best we can.
 We have a facebook group and online mailing lists (Google groups) for development and announcements.

 The latest binary_c includes algorithms described primarily in Izzard et al (2004), Izzard et al (2006) and Izzard et al (2009).
 Further updates are in Claeys et al. (2014), de Mink et al. (2014) and Abate et al. (2015).
 A licence agreement is included with the code: if you use it, you are bound by this agreement.
 Please read it.